pmac/legal-docs/README.md

 # Mozilla Legal Documents

+This is a change for local demo purposes only.

 This repository contains legal documents and their applicable translations.
 Each subdirectory represents a single legal document.
 Within a document directory is a series of markdown files, each named for the language the document is written in.
 For instance, `firefox_privacy_notice/de.md` is the German version of the Firefox privacy policy.

 ## Editing